Raku/doc/CONTRIBUTING.md

 individual tests pick the right .p6-file from `examples/` as a parameter to `perl6`.

+### Signatures

+Signatures are part of actual code and need to be tested too.
+But without the body every signature will cause an error during the test.
+Use the pod-config option `signature` to automatically add an empty body.

+    =begin code :signature
+        method new(*@codes)
+    =end code

 ### Skipping tests

 Some examples fail with compile time exceptions and would interrupt the test